VincentPaulV/RT-Labs-Open-Source/README.md

 Login with your registered credentials as a collaborator.

-> Note: Incase you aren't a collaborator you'll see someting like this.
+> Note: In case you aren't a collaborator you'll see something like this.

 ![alt text](image-6.png)